Legally reviewed by:

 • Emotional distress

 In cases involving particularly egregious violations or repeat offenses, courts may also award punitive damages designed to punish the negligent driver and deter similar conduct.
-Working with experienced legal counsel ensures that you understand your rights and pursue all available compensation after a hit-and-run accident or other distracted driving incident.
+Working with qualified legal counsel ensures that you understand your rights and pursue all available compensation after a distracted driving incident.
+You may also find our article on the top causes of distracted driving in California helpful in understanding your case.

 California’s hands-free driving laws provide essential protections for all road users, and violations of these laws can significantly impact accident liability and the recovery of compensation.
 Understanding your rights after an accident involving distracted driving is essential for protecting your interests and securing the financial support you need for recovery.

-If you’ve been injured in an accident involving a hands-free law violation, don’t wait to seek experienced legal representation.
-Our dedicated team at Setareh Law has successfully recovered millions in compensation for accident victims throughout California, and we’re ready to fight for your rights.
-Call us today at (310) 659-1826 or complete a contact form to schedule your free consultation and learn how we can help you pursue maximum compensation.
+If you’ve been injured in an accident involving a hands-free law violation, don’t wait to seek legal representation.
+Call us today at (310) 659-1826 or complete a contact form to schedule your free consultation and learn how we can help you pursue the compensation you deserve.